FidelElie/FiDev/apps/home/src/content/music/2019-03-31/anonymuz-there-is-no-threat.md

 outing, There Is No Threat and I may not like it as much as the last but that doesn't mean it is not solid.
 I think I liked how conceptual Vice City was and this led to songs that told more of a story then what is on this one.
-From this point I would compare this project more to his EP Urameshi than Vice as this album is a lot more hype.
+From this point I would compare this project more to his EP :album[73Emr5g9BS6V3vscTiSZd4][Urameshi] than :album[7N2iWgJi8f2lFPgmGWxmkN][Vice City] as this album is a lot more hype.

 The aggression in the production and the delivery is insane.
 Many of the songs is a one way trip to getting gassed.
 And don't get me wrong there are songs that mix it up to.
 I would